SHTOOLS/SHTOOLS/README.md

 ```

 ##### Python Library #####
+[Download](https://github.com/SHTOOLS/SHTOOLS/zipball/master) or clone the SHTOOLs repository.
 Enter the SHTOOLS folder that contains the file ```setup.py```.
 Then execute one of the following commands:

 ```bash
 pip install .  # installs into the active python environment lib folder